 Cathy Huyghe is a dynamic media professional with a special interest in wine and the spirit of hospitality.
 She is also an effective, engaging public speaker on subjects ranging from wine and gastronomy to digital media and entrepreneurship.

-Cathy currently writes for Forbes.com about the business and politics of the wine industry.
-She is the author of Hungry for Wine: Seeing the World through the Lens of a Wine Glass, and she is a finalist for the IWSC Wine Communicator of the Year award, to be given in Verona in April 2016.
-She is also the co-founder of Enolytics, a data analysis tech startup for the wine industry.
+Cathy is the co-founder and CEO of Enolytics, a big data startup providing business intelligence for the wine industry.
+She also currently writes for Forbes.com about the business and politics of the wine industry, and for Inc.com about entrepreneurs with a special focus on women.
+She is the author of the award-winning book Hungry for Wine: Seeing the World through the Lens of a Wine Glass; she was a finalist for the 2016 IWSC Wine Communicator of the Year award; and she won the 2016 Innovator of the Year award from Diaz Communications.